dgraph-io/badger/README.md

 Badger values need to be garbage collected, because of two reasons:

 * Badger keeps values separately from the LSM tree.
 This means that the compaction operations that clean up the LSM tree do not touch the values at all.
-Values need to be garbage collected separately.
+Values need to be cleaned up separately.

-* Concurrent read/writes could also leave behind multiple values for a single key, because they are stored with different versions.
-This could accumulate, and take up unneeded space beyond the time these older versions are needed.
+* Concurrent read/write transactions could leave behind multiple values for a single key, because they are stored with different versions.
+These could accumulate, and take up unneeded space beyond the time these older versions are needed.

 Badger relies on the client to perform garbage collection at a time of their choosing.
 It provides